Olivia Nelson-Ododa

 Olivia Nelson-Ododa (born August 17, 2000) is an American professional basketball player for the Connecticut Sun of the Women's National Basketball Association (WNBA).
 She played college basketball at UConn.

-High school career
+Early life

 Nelson-Ododa played basketball for Winder-Barrow High School in Winder, Georgia.
 As a sophomore, she was named Athens Banner-Herald Co-Player of the Year after averaging 17 points and 10 rebounds per game, and leading her team to the Class 6A state final.
 She averaged 16.2 points, 9.5 rebounds, and 3.7 blocks per game as a junior before suffering a season-ending knee injury.
 As a senior, she averaged 19 points, 16 rebounds, and six blocks per game, and was named Miss Georgia Basketball.
 She was selected to play in the McDonald's All-American Game.

-Recruiting

 Nelson-Ododa was rated a five-star recruit and one of the top players in the 2018 class by ESPN.
 On November 15, 2017, she committed to playing college basketball for UConn over offers from Duke, South Carolina, Florida State, and Georgia.